AlexanderJCS/JANGL/README.md

 This library is built on top of LWJGL, an OpenGL wrapper.
 JANGL abstracts a lot of the work required when creating an OpenGL project from scratch, but it still allows the user of the library (you) to have control over the program.
 This project does not have any affiliation with LWJGL.

+## Compatibility

+Due to Apple not supporting OpenGL versions beyond 4.1, JANGL is not compatible with macOS.

+This library is tested on Windows, and is therefore guaranteed to work on Windows.
+It should work on Linux, but it may not since it is not tested on the platform.
+If you receive an error on Linux, please [create an issue](https://github.com/AlexanderJCS/JANGL/issues/new).

 ## Installing JANGL

 To install JANGL, first find the latest release in the [releases section](https://github.com/AlexanderJCS/JANGL/releases/), then download the jar file. **JANGL cannot be installed via Maven or Gradle.**